-Group of new university students supported in the fiscal year ending March 31, The AOI SCHOLARSHIP FOUNDATION was established by MARUI GROUP founder Chuji Aoi with the aim of contributing to the development of people that can shape the future of Japan and benefit society.
+Group of new university students supported in the fiscal year ending March 31, 2020 The AOI SCHOLARSHIP FOUNDATION was established by MARUI GROUP founder Chuji Aoi with the aim of contributing to the development of people that can shape the future of Japan and benefit society.
 Over the more than 40 years since its establishment, this foundation has helped fund the education of high school and university students while facilitating networking between students receiving scholarships and past graduates.

-Established: January 1973 (became an incorporated public interest foundation in 2012) Director: Tadao Aoi (Honorary Chairman of MARUI GROUP) Total amount of scholarships provided: ¥1,890 million students supported: 1,599 (As of April 2019)
+Established: January 1973 (became an incorporated public interest foundation in 2012) Director: Tadao Aoi (Honorary Chairman of MARUI GROUP)

-Total number of students supported: 1.599
+Total amount of scholarships provided: ¥1,890 million Total number of students supported: 1,599